Lu Tin: Life

 Lu Tin was born in 1930 in Monywa in northwestern Burma, son of a mason, and entered a monastery for his education.
 In the period immediately after World War II he lived by various jobs including knitting and weaving, masonry and tailoring.
 In 1950, a monk helped him to start studying under Aung Chit, an artist who painted cover designs for the Ludu Journal in Mandalay.
 He attended the Mandalay Fine Arts School (1953–1956), obtaining a Bachelor's degree in Fine Arts.
 After graduating, he taught art at high schools in Mandalay.
 In 1972 he became an art tutor at the Meiktila Teachers’ College, and in 1978 became head of the Art Department of the University for Development of National Races.

 Retiring in 1981, Lu Tin devoted himself to painting.
 He exhibited in many one-man shows in Yangon, Monywa and Mandalay.
 In 1991, he opened a gallery in Monywa called "Vision House".
 In 2000, to mark his 70th birthday, an exhibition 71 Lu Tin’s best paintings was shown in locations around the country.
+Lu Tin died in 2014.